Some days the world feels anxious – or is it just me?

 Most of us would agree that whatever we do, we cannot predict the future.
 Yet, many of us spend an inordinate amount of time trying to control the uncontrollable.
 This is a waste of our time and although we resist that idea, we continue to believe that endless rethinking will bring greater clarity.
 Ultimately, chronic over-thinking creates even more frustration and worry.

 Some of us worry endlessly.
 Anxiety is always lurking in the background – regardless of the circumstance or issue.
-Work, relationships, money, health, family, appearance, the state of the world and the future – always the uncertain future.
+Work, relationships, money, health, family, appearance, the state of the world and the future.

 The Brain Loves Certainty